1. Home

 TLS Version Support -> TLS Version 1.2 (JSSE)

 If you are using a SSL/TLS certificate issued by a known Certificate Authority (CA), that is all you need to do.
-For JSSE, the list of CAs that are supported is in in the ..\jre\lib\security\cacerts jks file for the Java Runtime you’re using.

-- We recommend placing the certificate into Java’s default custom file.
-This is done by taking the cacerts file mentioned above, which is in the ..\jre\lib\security folder of the JRE that StayLinked uses, and making a local copy of it with a name of jssecacerts.
-In our Windows install the ..\jre folder is in C:\Program Files\Stay-Linked.
-Once this is done, use a key management tool to insert the private CA cert into jssecacerts.
+1. Get the cacerts file in the ..\jre\lib\security folder that StayLinked uses.
+Alter the name to jssecacerts.
+Use a key management tool to insert your private CA cert into jssecacerts.
 The password is "changeit", which can be changed without any issues.
 Put this file back into the ..\jre\lib\security folder.
 When the StayLinked server process is started, it will automatically use jssecacerts instead of cacerts.
-If jssecacerts is changed, the StayLinked process must be restarted to use the updated version.
+Once Java has loaded cacerts or jssecacerts, the StayLinked process must be restarted to use an updated jssecacerts file.
 Since this is a custom file, upgrades to the Java Runtime will not replace it.
 Keep a copy of jssecacerts in case you need to re-deploy it.

-- If you do not have access to the ../jre folder, you can create an empty jks file (typically we call it CustomizedCAs.jks with a password of hodpwd) and then putting in your private CA cert.
+2. If you do not have access to the ../jre folder, you can create an empty jks file (typically we call it CustomizedCAs.jks with a password of hodpwd) and then putting in your private CA cert.
 You then get Java to use that file by adding the following parameters to the startup SH script anywhere before the -classpath argument.
 (Option 1 above will work fine, but Option 2 is more explicit).

 -Djavax.net.ssl.trustStore=CustomizedCAs.jks -Djavax.net.ssl.trustStorePassword=hodpwd